Questions

 I can’t read or write Yiddish.
 Can I still come to the YV?

 Yes!
-All the handouts at the YV are written in both Yiddish (the Hebrew alphabet) and in Yiddish transliteration (the English/Latin alphabet).
+The schedule at the YV is written in both Yiddish (with the Yiddish alphabet) and in Yiddish transliteration (the English/Latin alphabet), though other materials (for example, the reading group texts) may be available only in Yiddish written with the Yiddish alphabet.
 If you cannot read Yiddish in English transliteration either, that will make it difficult for you, as nothing written (or spoken, for that matter) is translated into English.

 I haven’t spoken Yiddish in many years, but I understand everything.
 Can I come?